-A: At this time, naturopathic doctors are not licensed as PCPs in the state of Rhode Island.
+A: No. At this time, Naturopathic Doctors are not licensed as PCPs in the state of Rhode Island.
 As such, Dr. Casey requests that all patients have a current relationship with a PCP, should the need arise to see them or collaborate with them.
 A pediatrician is required for all pediatric patients.

 Q: Do you prescribe medications?